Nine Japanese Bistro

-Nine Fine Foods has been putting its modern stamp on Japanese food since 2003.
+Nine Japanese Bistro has been putting its modern stamp on Japanese food since 2003.
 It’s an unassuming venue that lets the food express its personality.
-Some things remain unchanged since opening night, such as the tobico caviar angel-hair pasta in rice-wine sauce, a winning combination of Japanese flavour and Italian comfort food.
+Some things remain unchanged since opening night, such as the tobiko caviar angel-hair pasta in rice-wine sauce, a winning combination of Japanese flavour and Italian comfort food.

 Many of the dishes bridge the gap between Japan and Europe, such as the roasted salmon and scallop with yuzu mascarpone; and the beef fillet with mash, mushrooms and creamy sake sauce.
 The matcha brûlée is another spot-on combination of flavours, with a hint of green-tea flavour.